denizariyan/dedup/benchmark/README.md

 This will generate datasets of size 10GB for each profile and run all tools on them, saving results to `benchmark/results/`.

+There are preset dataset profiles to simulate different scenarios:

+- `small-heavy`: mostly small files.
+- `mixed`: a more uniform distribution of file sizes.
+- `large-heavy`: mostly large files.

 ## Results

 Repository includes pre-generated results for reference in `benchmark/results/`.